AnyLog-co/documentation/examples/network setup.md

 </pre>

-## Run queries on the Query Node (or any othe node with system_query database declared)
+## Run queries on the Query Node (or any other node with system_query database declared)

 <pre>
 run client () sql lsl_demo format = table "select insert_timestamp, device_name, timestamp, value from ping_sensor limit 100"